Equallizerr1/NoodleTown-News-backend/README.md

 `PGDATABASE=$database_name_here$`

 ## Dev
-Once you've installed dependencies with npm install, setup the db with the following.
+Once you've installed dependencies with npm install, setup and seed the database.

 `npm run setup-dbs`
-Seed the databse with the following.

 `npm run seed`

+## Testing
+To run the test suite and seed the db with test data.

+`npm run test`